adamant/adamant.language.reference/ideas.md

 ## Allow `!` at the End of Function Names

 Scheme uses `!` at the end of functions to indicate they are mutating.
 That might not make sense for Adamant where mutation is probably more common and less frowned on.
 Rust uses `!` to indicate macros.
 It is nice to have a clear distinction for macros, but the syntax really strike one as clearly indicating a macro.
 Since `!` denotes divergent functions and is not used to mean "not" what if we allowed `!` at the end of function names and used it to indicate divergent functions?
 Otherwise it might be obvious that execution will terminate at one.

+## Extra Name Escapes

+Currently escaped identifiers really just allow the use of keywords as identifiers.
+However, they could be expanded to allow any Unicode sequence not containing whitespace (or control characters?).
+Names containing spaces could be enclosed in double backtick

+	let `2legit = 2;
+	let ``a really long name with spaces in it`` = 5;

+Allowing identifiers beginning with numbers could cause issues if we want to use backtick to mark of special literals like dates and times

+## Date and Time Literals

+Add support for date and time literals.
+Could be done using either the backtick or single quotes.

+	// With backtick
+	let x = `2016-06-06;

+	// With quotes
+	let y = '2016-06-06';

+The first would not mix with expanding the backtick to allow anything as an identifier.